ClementNerma/Rave/docs/books/hybrid.md

 val { name, age, warrior } = hero;
 ```

 What we've done here is to extract some properties of `hero` and store them into constants of the same name.
-The list of the properties to extract (which is also the list of constant to make) is specified between braces (`{}`).
+The array of the properties to extract (which is also the array of constant to make) is specified between braces (`{}`).

-Multiple assignments also work the other way: we can make an object from a list of entities, like this
+Multiple assignments also work the other way: we can make an object from an array of entities, like this

 ```sn
 val hero_copy = { name, age, warrior };